 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
-Lectures three hours a week.

 HIST 3718 [0.5 credit] Germans and Jews

 An examination of Jewish society, culture and religious practice in modern and contemporary Germany.
 Issues to be explored include emancipation, acculturation, secularization, religious adjustment, anti-Semitism, the Holocaust, emigration, and the role of migration in transforming the contemporary community.
 (Field b).
 Also listed as RELI 3141.